 The Amur maple works well in the urban garden.
-It's on the smaller side, so it can fit in most people's landscapes.
+It's on the smaller side so that it can fit in most people's landscapes.

-This tree is able to handle some shade, salt, and drought.
+This tree can handle some shade, salt, and drought.

 Latin Name: This is a maple tree and is placed accordingly in the Acer genus.
 The full Latin name for this species is Acer ginnala.
 You may also see this written as Acer tataricum subsp. ginnala.

-Common Names: I almost always see this listed as the Amur maple.
+Common Names: this is almost always listed as the Amur maple.
 You might also see it sold under the name Siberian maple.

 Preferred USDA Hardiness Zones: The Amur maple can be placed in a site that is in Zones 3-8.
 It originally comes from Asia; specifically, it is native to Korea, Japan, Mongolia, and Siberia.

 Size & Shape: Look for this tree to reach a height of 15-20' tall and the same distance wide once it is mature.
 It forms a round shape and may have several trunks.